awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-handler.md

 }
 ```
 + `myHandler` – This is the name of the function AWS Lambda invokes\.
 Suppose you save this code as `helloworld.js`\.
 Then, `myHandler` is the function that contains your Lambda function code and `helloworld` is the name of the file that represents your deployment package\.
 For more information, see [AWS Lambda Deployment Package in Node\.js](nodejs-create-deployment-pkg.md)\.

-  AWS Lambda supports two invocation types:
-  + **RequestResponse**, or *synchronous execution*: AWS Lambda returns the result of the function call to the client invoking the Lambda function\.
-If the handler code of your Lambda function does not specify a return value, AWS Lambda will automatically return `null` for that value\.
-For a simple sample, see [Example](#nodejs-prog-model-handler-example)\.
-  + **Event**, or *asynchronous execution*: AWS Lambda will discard any results of the function call\.
-**Note**
-If you discover that your Lambda function does not process the event using asynchronous invocation, you can investigate the failure using [AWS Lambda Function Dead Letter Queues](dlq.md)\.

-     Event sources can range from a supported AWS service or custom applications that invoke your Lambda function\.
-For examples, see [Sample Events Published by Event Sources](eventsources.md)\.
-For a simple sample, see [Example](#nodejs-prog-model-handler-example)\.
 + `context` – AWS Lambda uses this parameter to provide details of your Lambda function's execution\.
 For more information, see [AWS Lambda Context Object in Node\.js](nodejs-prog-model-context.md)\.
 + `callback` \(optional\) – See [Using the Callback Parameter](#nodejs-prog-model-handler-callback)\.

 ## Using the Callback Parameter<a name="nodejs-prog-model-handler-callback"></a>

-The Node\.js runtimes v6\.10 and v8\.10 support the optional `callback` parameter\.
+Node\.js runtimes support the optional `callback` parameter\.
 You can use it to explicitly return information back to the caller\.
-The general syntax is:

 ```
 callback(Error error, Object result);
 ```

-Where:
-+ `error` – is an optional parameter that you can use to provide results of the failed Lambda function execution\.
+Both parameters are optional\. `error` is an optional parameter that you can use to provide results of the failed Lambda function execution\.
 When a Lambda function succeeds, you can pass null as the first parameter\.

-+  `result` – is an optional parameter that you can use to provide the result of a successful function execution\.
+`result` is an optional parameter that you can use to provide the result of a successful function execution\.
 The result provided must be `JSON.stringify` compatible\.
 If an error is provided, this parameter is ignored\.

 If you don't use `callback` in your code, AWS Lambda will call it implicitly and the return value is `null`\.

-When the callback is called \(explicitly or implicitly\), AWS Lambda continues the Lambda function invocation until the event loop is empty\.
+When the callback is called, AWS Lambda continues the Lambda function invocation until the event loop is empty\.

 The following are example callbacks: